joaobecker/api_project/README.md

 # API Project

-#### This project will be pulling data from Quandl API using request package.
+#### This project will be pulling data from Quandl API using the request package.
 The project will focus on equities data from the Frankfurt Stock Exhange (FSE).

 ##### More info about the project details:
 - [Project Details](https://github.com/joaobecker/api_project/blob/master/api_data_wrangling_mini_project.ipynb)